 Pros:

-- Works for any Udemy course, regardless of whether instructor provided captions
+- Works for any Udemy course regardless of caption availability

-- Creates a local backup of the lecture you can review offline
+- Local backup of the lecture for offline review

 Cons: